trans-travel/trans-travel/us/mo.md

 ## Child Custody / Abuse

- * Trans medical care under the stayed executive order and unsigned SB49, neither of which is currently in effect (as of May 11, 2023) will apply to doctors providing the care and not to parents.
+ * Trans medical care for children would be banned under the unsigned SB49, which is not currently in effect (as of May 16, 2023).
+   This will apply to doctors providing the care and not to parents.
  * It is unknown if transition might be used by the state to justify custody removal.
  * There is no sanctuary law preventing cooperation with other